Enjoying vineyards in Rheinhessen - that's best done that way

 • The dry 2020 Niersteiner Hipping Riesling from the Reichsgraf von Ingelheim winery also received a golden chamber prize coin.
 Its fruity aromas are reminiscent of pears, mirabelle plums, citrus fruits and green apples.
 A fruity wine that we like to drink.
 Reason enough to order these wines for a wine tasting at home, right?
 Gather your own experience with Reichsgraf von Ingelheim and order a few bottles.

-Today it is mainly young winemakers who make sure that their wines meet high quality standards.
-Ten percent of the vineyards in Rheinhessen are now cultivated according to ecological specifications.
-Young winemakers in Rheinhessen no longer sell their wines directly to consumers.
-They deliver their quality wines all over the world.
+Today, it is primarily young winemakers who ensure their wines meet high quality standards.
+They now cultivate ten percent of the vineyards in Rheinhessen according to organic guidelines.
+These young winemakers no longer sell their wines directly to consumers; they export their quality wines worldwide.

 Grapes and vines - Rheinhessen vineyards